GfSE/SAF-Specification/viewpoints/Stakeholder-Requirement-Viewpoint.md

 * What defines a valid solution towards the customer?
 * What is the range of acceptable system performance, i.e. the critical, top-level performance requirements derived from the operational needs?
 ## Presentation
-Stakeholder Requirement(s) are structured in a way that the Stakeholder behind a requirement is identifiable.
-As appropriate, the identified Stakeholder Requirement(s) are receiving a Derivation Link from the justifying model artefact(s), namely Operational Performer, Operational Activity, and Operational Exchange.
+Stakeholder requirements are structured in a way that the Stakeholder behind a requirement is identifiable.
+As appropriate, the identified Stakeholder Requirements are receiving a Derivation Link from the justifying model artefacts, namely Operational Performer, Operational Activity, and Operational Exchange.
-Note 1: "One requirement package for each Stakeholder" is a best-practice modeling rule.
-A package contains the requirement(s) specific for one Stakeholder.
+NOTE 1: "One requirement package for each Stakeholder" is a best-practice modeling rule.
+A package contains the requirements specific for one Stakeholder.
-Note 2: Even if different Stakeholder may have intersecting interests and / or concern(s) resulting in a similar set of requirements, each Stakeholder shall have its own set managed in a dedicated requirement package.
-Requirement(s) shall not be shared because of their different life cycles.
-Resolving duplications and conflicts is subject of the requirements analysis resulting in an agreed set of system requirement(s).
+NOTE 2: Even if different Stakeholder may have intersecting interests and / or concern(s) resulting in a similar set of requirements, each Stakeholder shall have its own set managed in a dedicated requirement package. requirements shall not be shared because of their different life cycles.
+Resolving duplications and conflicts is subject of the requirements analysis resulting in an agreed set of System Requirements.

 ## Profile Model Reference
 * Package [UML_Standard_Profile]